Speed limits in Slovakia: Enforcement

 Speed limits are predominantly enforced by mobile speed cameras found in law enforcement vehicles.
 While Act No. 8/2009 does not specify any tolerance for exceeding the speed limits, the mobile speed cameras have a tolerance of 3 km/h up to 100 km/h and 3% over 100 km/h.
-As of 2024, there are no operational stationary speed cameras in Slovakia; however, there are plans to introduce them at the beginning of 2026.
+As of 2026, there are no operational stationary speed cameras in Slovakia; however, there is an ongoing public procurement to introduce them in the future.
+The use of devices that detect or interfere with speed cameras is illegal, but there is no law that prohibits the use of navigation applications that warn about police and speed cameras as of 2025.